August e-newsletter from St Mary's - Out now!

 St Mary's has a monthly e-newsletter, which includes details of all our services, activities, concerts, etc. - and updates on our building works.
 If you'd like to receive a copy of this regularly, please send your email address to firstname.lastname@example.org and we'll add you to the mail-out list.
 We won't pester you with anything else - promise!

-Click here to catch up on the May 2017 edition.
+Click here to catch up on the July 2017 and June 2017 editions.

 A Year of Tea & Company

-Our last Tea & Company friendship cafe on Wednesday was a lively and busy affair with a midsummer picnic theme.
-Thank you to everyone who helped, especially our fab volunteers and super partners from Time to talk befriending and Brighton College, and to all those who came along and joined in the fun.
-Huge thanks too to PCSOs Megan and Jamie from Sussex Police who came along to present us with a cheque for £400 from the Police Property Fund to buy a new fridge-freezer.
+Our last Tea & Company friendship cafe on Wednesday, 21 June was a lively and busy affair with a Midsummer picnic theme.
+Thank you to everyone who helped, especially our fab volunteers and super partners from Time To Talk Befriending and Brighton College, and to all those who came along and joined in the fun.
+Huge thanks too to PCSOs Megan and Jamie from Sussex Police who presented us with a cheque for £400 from the Police Property Fund to buy a new fridge-freezer.
 We are so grateful for this support.

 It's been an amazing year.
 We never imagined Tea & Company would grow as rapidly as it has or bring us so many new guests and volunteers.
-For now, we're having a bit of a holiday and taking stock, but we do have two special summer editions of Tea & Company - on Wednesdays, 26 July and 6 September - before we start up again in earnest on Wednesday, 4 October.
+For now, we're having a bit of a holiday and taking stock, but we do have two special summer editions of Tea & Company - on Wednesdays, 26 July and 6 September, at the usual time of 3.30 pm - before we start up again in earnest on Wednesday, 4 October.
+If you know of anyone - a friend, a neighbour, a parent - who would like to get out and smile a bit more, do get in touch with us.
+It's a friendly affair, totally free, and we can sometimes arrange transport.

 Congratulations to our new priest!